bitcoin-s/bitcoin-s/docs/getting-setup.md

 <details>
 To use a neutrino server you need to be paired with a bitcoin node that can serve compact filters.
-[Suredbits](https://suredbits.com/) runs a mainnet and testnet node you can connect to them by setting your `peers` config option to:
+[Suredbits](https://suredbits.com/) runs a mainnet and testnet node you can connect to them by setting your `peers` config option in the `$HOME/.bitcoin-s/bitcoin-s.conf` to:

 Mainnet: